JoyJing1/Friendex/docs/production_readme.md

 ### Single-Page App

 Friendex is a single-page app; all content is delivered on one static page.
 The root page listens to a `SessionStore` and renders content based on a call to `SessionStore.currentUser()`.
 Sensitive information is kept out of the frontend of the app.

+Components were developed modularly for ease of use and re-use (ex: the same `NewPostForm` is used when viewing the current user's Newsfeed as well as another user's Timeline).
+The app was developed in a SCRUM-like manner, with Potentially Shippable Increments (PSI) of the app at the completion of each feature.

 ### User Profiles & About Page
 Each `User` has a unique `Profile` which holds all of the personal information about the user that is displayed in their `ProfileAbout` React component.
 The `ProfileAbout` component is displayed both on the `ProfileTimeline` as well as the `ProfileAboutPage`.